waynehet/classz.github.io/_posts/2018-12-07-favourite_quotes.markdown

 "We don’t see things as they are; we see them as we are." - Anaïs Nin

-“We are defined by what we tolerate" - Marilyn Carlson Nelson
+“We are defined by what we tolerate." - Marilyn Carlson Nelson

-"People don't resist change, they resist being changed" - Peter Scholtes
+"People don't resist change, they resist being changed." - Peter Scholtes

+"There is nothing so practical as a good theory."
+"If you want truly to understand something, try to change it." - Kurt Lewin